meetrais/NVIDIA-NIM-GenAI/README.md

 3) Under Input select the Python tab, and click Get API Key.
 Then click Generate Key.

 4) Copy and save the generated key as NVIDIA_API_KEY.
 From there, you should have access to the endpoints.

+## Create NVIDIA_API_KEY on Nvidia site
+Create Tavily Key on this site -> https://tavily.com/

 ## Run below command to set NVIDIA_API_KEY into Environment Variables